 Taste: Big woody arrival.
 Lots of tannin and dry spices.
 Texture is thick and luscious despite the 43% bottling strength.
 Stewed apples and cinnamon.
 Toffee.
 Burnt caramel.
 Currants.
 High cocoa content dark chocolate.
 Unusually, water seems to release more spice which lingers long on the palate.
 Fantastic depth.

-Value for Money: It’s almost pointless discussing value for money where celebratory bottlings like this are concerned because there’s no level of quality that would justify the price.
+Thoughts: It’s almost pointless discussing value for money where celebratory bottlings like this are concerned because there’s no level of quality that would justify the price.
 Sometimes a bottle like this catches your eye though and it’s hard to say why, exactly.
 You know it isn’t “worth it” but want it anyway.
 Maybe the brand holds sentimental value, maybe it coincides with a celebration in your own life.
 That’s OK, so long as no-one is buying things they can’t afford.
 All we can ask in such circumstances is for our massive outlay to be rewarded with a dram of the very finest quality and I think that is what’s going on here.
-On paper I would have liked to see this produced at a more impressive strength than 43% but in practice, the whisky is really quite exceptional regardless.
+On paper I would have liked to see this produced at a more impressive strength than 43% but in practice, the whisky is really quite exceptional, regardless.
 Maybe it would have been better at a higher strength, but maybe not.
 The main goal for Balvenie was to ensure that those who forked out for a bottle got something delicious to sip on, and it’s very much job done where that’s concerned.

 A wonderful whisky that stays just on the right side of the cask, never becoming over-oaked.
 Best of all, and in keeping with the “Double Wood” name, both bourbon and sherry play their role in the overall experience.
 A dram of exceptional flavour and balance.